-A CITO is an officer who has successfully completed the forty (40) hour basic crisis intervention training.
+A CITO is an officer who has successfully completed the forty (40) hours basic crisis intervention training.

-E. Crisis Intervention Unit Clinician
+E. Crisis Intervention Unit Clinician (CIC)

-Clinicians who are qualified mental health professionals who provide evaluations, complete general psychological assessments, assist in crisis intervention, conduct dangerousness assessments, assist with safety planning, and make referrals for individuals in the community living with behavioral health issues who interact with the Department personnel.
+A clinician who is a qualified mental health professional who provides evaluations, completes general psychological assessments, assists in crisis intervention, conducts dangerousness assessments, assists with safety planning, and makes referrals for individuals in the community living with behavioral health issues who interact with Department personnel.